 When properties are matched using some condition, match is marked as failed if given quality does not contain the property being matched.
 In some cases this is not the desired behavior.

 For numeric properties it does more than just dealing with nonexistent properties.
-If property exists, it makes condition be considered as passed even if property value does not actually match condition.
+If property exists, it makes condition to be considered as passed even if property value does not actually match condition.
 Qualities containing such properties will have lesser priority than ones that really match appropriate condition but greater than ones which do not have such properties at all.
 This way, for example, if you have condition

 bitrate the closest below 128kbps and the only one quality with, say, 256kbps bitrate, it will not be rejected.

-Test that opens criteria test window.
+Test which opens criteria test window.

 List control visualizes how criteria from criteria configuration window matches available streams.
 Matching is performed on the fly after every change is made in configuration window.